 The newest Great Wolf Lodge opened just a short distance from Disneyland in Garden Grove, CA. We love visiting this hotel several times a year, as it is close and super fun for the whole family!
 The main attraction is the huge indoor water park.
 With slides, a wave pool, toddler area and many other attractions, there is something for your entire family to enjoy.
 The water park area is completely enclosed, making it the perfect destination when the weather outside isn’t so great.

 But there is lots more to do here besides the water park!
 GWL has many activities to keep your family entertained.
 They have an arcade, bowling, laser tag and glow in the dark mini golf which the kids love!
-You can also purchase a Pup Pass for the younger kids, which includes activities suitable for the younger crowd and they get to pick a stuffed animal at the end of their adventure to take home.
+You can also purchase a Pup Pass for the younger kids, which includes activities suitable for the younger crowd.
+They get to pick a stuffed animal at the end of their adventure to take home.

 For the older kids, the very popular MagiQuest is available.
 This is an interactive game and kids must walk from station to station all over the hotel.
 Kind of like a scavenger hunt that will keep them entertained for hours!